st-tech/zr-obp/README.md

 ### Practice

 Practitioners can improve their automated decision making systems using online/batch bandit policies implemented in the policy module.
 Moreover, they can easily evaluate such bandit policies using historical logged bandit feedback data and OPE without A/B testing.
-Specifically, one can implement OPE of online bandit algorithms by combining the simulator module and the ReplayMethod in the ope module.
-Moreover, one can implement OPE of batch bandit algorithms with the standard OPE procedure introduced in [examples/quickstart/obd.ipynb](./examples/quickstart/obd.ipynb).
+Specifically, one can implement OPE of batch bandit algorithms with the standard OPE procedure introduced in [examples/quickstart/obd.ipynb](./examples/quickstart/obd.ipynb).

 - **Implementing Online/Offline(Batch) Bandit Algorithms**
 - **Off-Policy Evaluation of Online Bandit Algorithms**